Railsmania/scripts/bob_01/01_en_alt.md

 end
 ```

-The DashboardsController extends the ApplicationController which Rails has already provided us.
+The DashboardsController inherits from the ApplicationController which Rails has already provided us.
 And our index action has no special logic, so we'll leave it blank.

 Now we need to create a view for this action.
 In the app/views/ directory create a folder named dashboards, plural, just like the controller and route.
 In there, add an index.html.erb file.
 Then type in a short message like this: